-- c) be a charitable organization and have a not-for-profit objective; (Amended Nov 2022) - d) have charitable purposes or objects that benefit the HFN community, not a member's self-interest; (Amended Nov 2022) - e) be established or incorporated in a manner acceptable to AGLC pursuant to one of the following: - i) Band Council Resolution (BCR); - ii) Societies Act (Alberta); - iii) Part 9 of the Companies Act; - iv) Part II of the Canada Corporations Act; - v) Religious Societies Land Act; - vi) a charter from a recognized international governing body (e.g., service club charter); and - vii) other Alberta statutes, approved by AGLC. - f) have by-laws that upon dissolution of the applicant charity, require any assets remaining after paying debts and liabilities to be: (Amended Nov 2022) - i) disbursed to eligible charitable entities or purposes; or - ii) transferred in trust to the chief and council until such time as the assets can be transferred from the chief and council to a charitable entity or purpose approved by AGLC.
+- c) be a charitable organization and have a not-for-profit objective; - d) have charitable purposes or objects that benefit the HFN community, not a member's self-interest; - e) be established or incorporated in a manner acceptable to AGLC pursuant to one of the following: - i) Band Council Resolution (BCR); - ii) Societies Act (Alberta); - iii) Part 9 of the Companies Act; - iv) Part II of the Canada Corporations Act; - v) Religious Societies Land Act; - vi) a charter from a recognized international governing body (e.g., service club charter); and - vii) other Alberta statutes, approved by AGLC. - have by-laws that upon dissolution of the applicant charity, require any assets remaining after paying debts and liabilities to be: - i) disbursed to eligible charitable entities or purposes; or - ii) transferred in trust to the chief and council until such time as the assets can be transferred from the chief and council to a charitable entity or purpose approved by AGLC.